Vidya Bharati: Cultural education

 In addition to the prescribed curriculum, the Vidya Bharati schools teach five extra subjects: moral education, which includes stories of heroes, songs, honesty, and personal hygiene, physical education, which includes learning to wield a stick, martial arts and yoga, music, Sanskrit and Vedic mathematics.
-Girls are given kanya bharati sessions where they discuss real-world problems, especially "women-centric" sensitive issues, and learn how to deal with them.
+Girls are given kanya bharati sessions where they discuss real-world problems, especially "women-centric" issues, and learn how to deal with them.
 They are trained to become strong leaders idolizing Jhansi Rani Lakshmibai, Ahilyabai Holkar, Rudramadevi, and other successful women in various fields like Kalpana Chawla, Kiran Bedi, Indra Nooyi etc.

 In the morning assembly, the children are taught to pray and sing songs steeped in Sanskrit and the spirit of patriotism.
 Assemblies and stage performances organized at Hindu festivals also serve to convey the Deshbhakti ideology.
 The virtual absence of non-Hindu children in the schools leads to a collective sense of Hindu identity.
 In the words of a Vidya Bharati commentator "dedication to the motherland with a deep Bharatiya spirit inculcates in the child the will to change his character [and] adjust his nature and program to fulfill the nation's will and necessity."

-The schools also use the students as conduits for spreading the RSS concept of education.
+The schools also function as conduits for spreading the RSS concept of education, aiming to foster "Vyakti Nirman" (personality development) and patriotic fervor rooted in Hindu culture.

+National Education Policy 2020

+Vidya Bharati actively contributed to the formulation of the National Education Policy 2020 (NEP 2020).
+The organization asserts that many of its recommendations, particularly those emphasizing a "Bharat-centric approach" and early childhood play-based learning (similar to its Shishu Vatika model), were incorporated into the final policy.
+Following the policy's release, Vidya Bharati began upskilling thousands of its master trainers and teachers to align with the new framework, and its educational experts participated in NCERT focus groups for preparing the National Curriculum Framework.